yoshidan/UniBT/README.md

 ### Create Conditional
 * Create C# Script and extends `UniBT.Conditional`
-* Conditional Node holds whether the previous status is `Status.Running` and calls child `Abort` when the parent condition changed.
 * Override `IsUpdatable` and return result(true/false). when `IsUpdatable` returns update child.
 * Override `OnAwake` called by `UniBT.BehaviorTree.Awake` if needed.
 * Override `OnStart` called by `UniBT.BehaviorTree.Start` if needed.